25 March 2026

 The Installation of the Archbishop of Canterbury

-The service will be attended by Their Royal Highnesses The Prince and Princess of Wales and the UK Prime Minister, Sir Keir Starmer.
+The service was attended by Their Royal Highnesses The Prince and Princess of Wales and the UK Prime Minister, Sir Keir Starmer.

-Primates and representatives from across the worldwide Anglican Communion will also be present, along with guests including faith leaders, charities, healthcare workers and school children.
-The service will mark the start of her public ministry in the Church of England and worldwide Anglican Communion.
+Primates and representatives from across the worldwide Anglican Communion were also present, along with guests including faith leaders, charities, healthcare workers and school children.
+The service marked the start of her public ministry in the Church of England and worldwide Anglican Communion.

 This page brings together the story of the service, its symbolism, and messages of support from around the Anglican Communion.